id/emqx-docs/en_US/configuration/listener.md

 SSL listener is a network service that listens for incoming SSL (Secure Sockets Layer) connections.
 In EMQX, it is used to secure network traffic between a client and EMQX by encrypting the data that is transmitted between them.

-To configure the SSL listener in EMQX, you can add the `listeners.ssl` configuration items in the `emqx.conf` file within the `etc` folder of the EMQX installation directory.
+To configure the SSL listener in EMQX, you can add the `listeners.ssl` configuration items in the `base.hocon` file within the `etc` folder of the EMQX installation directory.

 For example, to enable the SSL listener on port `8883`, with a maximum 1,024,000 of concurrent connections allowed by the listener: